 Senior Associate Dean for Math & Science

-Barbara Baird, M.S.
-'75, Ph.D.
-'79, is Horace White Professor in the Department of Chemistry and Chemical Biology.
-As Senior Associate Dean in the College of Arts & Sciences, Baird oversees the physical and life sciences and mathematics disciplines, several interdisciplinary programs and the Diversity Council; serves as liaison to the university’s inter-college labs and science centers; and provides oversight for research funding in the College.
+Andrew Bass is a professor in the Department of Neurobiology and Behavior.
+As Senior Associate Dean in the College of Arts & Sciences, Bass oversees the physical and life sciences and mathematics disciplines, several interdisciplinary programs and the Diversity Council; serves as liaison to the university’s inter-college labs and science centers; and provides oversight for research funding in the College.

 Senior Associate Dean for Arts & Humanities

-Marilyn Migiel '75 is professor of Romance Studies in the Department of Romance Studies at Cornell.
-As Senior Associate Dean for the Arts and Humanities, she oversees departments and programs in the arts and humanities, the J.S.
+Derk Pereboom is the Susan Linn Sage Professor of Philosophy and Ethics in the Department of Philosophy at Cornell.
+As Senior Associate Dean for the Arts and Humanities, he oversees departments and programs in the arts and humanities, the J.S.
 Knight Institute for Writing in the Disciplines, and the College Scholar Program.